IABTechLab/uid2docs/api/v2/endpoints/post-identity-buckets.md

 # POST /identity/buckets

 Monitor rotated salt buckets.

-This endpoint is intended for use by advertisers and data providers.
+Used by: This endpoint is used mainly by advertisers and data providers.
 For details, see [Advertiser/Data Provider Integration Guide](../guides/advertiser-dataprovider-guide.md).
-Used by: This endpoint is used mainly by advertisers and third-party data providers.

 ## Request Format